dkondor/iterator_zip/README.md

 	probably the largest potential issue that might result in unexpected behavior.
 When writing algorithms accepting generic iterators, it is advisable to use std::iterator_traits, but since using auto seems very convenient, this can be an issue.
+- zip_it containing other zip_it will require comparison functions as lambdas passed to some STL algorithms (including std::sort) as the default comparison between nested std::pairs and refpairs cannot be deduced from the templates.
+On the other hand, writing a simple lambda which uses auto parameters will work.
+	But note that nested zip_its were not thoroughly tested, so there might be further issues.